ary27x/pilot/README.md

 <h1>PILOT PROGRAMMING LANGUAGE SYNTAX DOCUMENTATION</h1>

-*(The syntax of pilot programming language has very high resemblance to the english language , which makes it very easy to read and very beginner friendly.)*
+*(The syntax of pilot programming language has very high resemblance to the english language , which makes it very easy to read and very beginner friendly)*

 **COMMENTS**